michaelthielemans/Second-Brain/Cloud Engineering/Theorie/Infra automation.md

 - Bash scripting
 - sdk's
 #### Procedural automation
-- is an ordered list of command that will be executed to achieve a goal.
+- Is an ordered list of command that will be executed to achieve a goal.

+Examples of this method
+- Python SDK's

+#### The declarative automation
+Instead of telling which steps should be executed and in a specified order, you just define in a configuration file how the infrastructure should look like.
+You DECLARE the end state.

+Tools that use this type of programming are:
+- Ansible
+- puppet
+- terraform